 Alpacas six incisor teeth are designed to fit snugly against the dental pad of the upper jaw.
 By the time an alpaca is 4 years old, it should have lost all of its deciduous incisors, which are replaced by permanent incisors.

-The incisors are designed for efficient feeding, so an alpaca is able to grab grass, other vegetation like bark or stems, or tasty treats like apples, berries and carrots, and then tear the food away from its roots.
+The incisors are designed for efficient feeding, so an alpaca is able to eat and grab grass, other vegetation like bark or stems, or tasty treats like apples, berries and carrots, and then tear the food away from its roots.

 Alpaca incisors gradually get worn down by the chewing process, but if they get too long, crooked, and start sticking out, alpacas can find it difficult to eat, and the teeth can even break off.